Female counselor showing notebook to two female students in library

 1. Grades

-According to Bev Taylor, an independent college counselor at The Ivy Coach, “Junior year grades need to be as stellar as (or better than) freshman and sophomore year grades.”
+According to Bev Taylor, an independent college counselor at Ivy Coach, “Junior year grades need to be as stellar as (or better than) freshman and sophomore year grades.”
 Counselors should sit down with their juniors at the beginning of the school year and review their transcripts, noting any areas where they need improvement.
 Seniors must be reminded that even when their college applications have been sent out, their grades still count and final transcripts will be sent to their schools after they’ve been accepted.

 2. Course selection

-Related: Choosing Your High School Classes With College in Mind
+Related: How to Choose Your High School Classes With College in Mind

 3. Extracurricular activities